The following links include some of the available resources specifically targeted to dropout prevention and recovery.

 The Secondary School Completion and Dropouts in Texas Public Schools report provides information about state dropout rates and related information, including summaries on dropout and completion rate calculations.

-The Silent Epidemic (outside source)
+The Silent Epidemic (PDF, outside source)

 Dropout prevention resources for parents, educators, policymakers and students.

 United States Department of Education High School Graduation Initiatives (outside source)

 The purpose of the program is to support effective, sustainable and coordinated dropout prevention and reentry programs in high schools with annual dropout rates that exceed their state average annual dropout rate.
 Middle schools that have students who continue on to these high schools also are supported.
 The program provides grants to state education agencies (SEAs) and local education agencies (LEAs) to support school dropout prevention and re-entry efforts.